musicfox/pycmc/README.md

 Please report bugs or problems in our [issues](https://github.com/musicfox/pycmc/issues) in the Github repository.

 ### &#127848; Feature Requests
-If you have an idea for a feature or suggestion, please open an issue the Github repository, linked herein.
+If you have an idea for a feature or suggestion, please open an issue the Github repository.
 Please describe _what_ you're trying to accomplish and your idea to fix it with `pycmc`.
+We'll work through next steps on our end, or together if you'd like to contribute.

-## Contibutors
+## Contibutions to `pycmc`

 Contributions are quite welcome and it's very easy to get started.